 *For steps 2 & 3, if there are still issues you should also try creating a domain account or local accounts on both the gateway and database servers that have matching credentials.
 This might resolve the communication issue with finding the folder.

 4. Try adding the computer name to Extraction folder.

 In rare cases, Extractions created by some users will not import while Extractions created by other users will.
-If all troubleshooting steps from the first section of this post have been rules out there might be a issue with the user's Tessitura login.
+If all troubleshooting steps from the first section of this post have been ruled out there might be a issue with the user's Tessitura login.

 Check the permissions for the user’s Tessitura login and ensure the user has all the same permissions as other users.
 If needed, deleting and recreating the login may be needed.